nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/events-and-messages/nuxeo-stream.md

 {{! excerpt}}
 Nuxeo Stream aims to provide asynchronous and distributed processing, there are different layers:
 - A Log storage abstraction with a Chronicle Queue and Kafka implementations
 - A library to provide processing patterns without dependencies on Nuxeo
 - Nuxeo services to configure Kafka, streams and processor using Nuxeo extension point.
 {{! /excerpt}}

-{{#> callout type='info' heading='Nuxeo University'}}
+{{#> callout type='info' heading='Hyland University'}}
-Watch the related course on Nuxeo University:</br>
+Watch the related course on Hyland University:</br>
 [Video on Streams from the Data Persistence course](https://university.hyland.com/courses/e4009).
 {{!--     ### nx_asset ###
     path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/NXDOC/Master/Kafka/university_streams.png